Flexible varieties and automorphism groups: Tangential flexibility, interpolation by automorphisms, and -richness

 \bproof With the notation as in the proof of {\em loc.cit.}, by infinite transitivity (see Theorem \ref{mainnewstrat}) it suffices to show the assertion for the case that $x=p$ is general and $Z$ consists of general points.
 Under this assumption we can find $\p_j$-invariant functions $h_j$ with $h_j(x)=1$ which vanish in all points of $Z\backslash\{p\}$.
 Replacing in the proof of \ref{5.15} $f_{\mu j}$ by $h_j^{M+1}f_{\mu j}$, the automorphisms $\Phi^t_{\mu j}$ are the identity up to order $M$ at the points of $Z$ and remain unchanged at $x$.
 Now the same arguments as before give the conclusion.\eproof

 Let further $G^M_{Z}$ have the same meaning as $G^M_{p,Z}$ above, but without any constraint imposed at $p$.
-That is, $G^M_{Z}$ is the subgroup of $G$ generated by the saturated set $\cN_{Z}^M$ of locally nilpotent vector fields vanishing to order $M+1\ge 1$ in all points of $Z$.
-Then the same argument as before shows the following proposition.
+That is, $G^M_{Z}$ is the subgroup of $G$ generated by the saturated set $\cN_{Z}^M$ of locally nilpotent vector fields vanishing to order $M+1\ge 1$ at all points of $Z$.
+Then the same argument as before proves the following proposition.

 \bprop Every point $p\in O\backslash Z$ is $G^M_{Z}$-flexible, hence $G^M_{Z}.p=O\backslash Z$. \eprop